About Deluxe Yacht Isabella II

 •Engines: 2 GM Detroit Diesel 900 BHP each

-•Navigation Equipment: Gyrocompass, Automatic Pilot, radar, and GPS
+•Navigation Equipment: Gyrocompass, Automatic Pilot, radar, and

 •Safety Certificates: SOLAS 74 - ISM